cityssm/soomaps-data/README.md

 Easy to use extracts of Sault Ste.
 Marie GIS data from [SooMaps.com](https://www.soomaps.com/).

-Made possible with ESRI's JavaScript APIs.
+Made possible with Esri's JavaScript APIs.

 **Refreshed daily.**